Introduction

 • A grammar is said to be ambiguous if a string has more than one parse tree.

-• Context-Free Grammars provide a powerful mechanism for defining language syntax and form the foundation of parsing techniques used in compiler design.
+• Context-free grammars provide a powerful mechanism for defining language syntax and form the foundation of parsing techniques used in compiler design.

 Examples